basho/riak_shell/README.md

 ./riak-shell -c ../path/to/my.config
 ```

-You can run a riak_shell replay log in batch mode for scripting:
+You can run a riak-shell replay log in batch mode for scripting:
 ```
 ./riak-shell -f ../path/to/my.log
 ```

-You can run a riak_shell regression log in batch mode for scripting:
+You can run a riak-shell regression log in batch mode for scripting:
 ```
 ./riak-shell -r ../path/to/my.log
 ```